 To get an account, get permission from the Dragnet PI: Jason Hessels (hessels@astron.nl).
-With permission from Jason, ask Teun Grit (grit@astron.nl) to add access to DRAGNET (via NIS).
-If you don't have access to the LOFAR portal, tell him.
-He can give you access and depending on from where you want to login, add your IP to a white list.
+Easiest is to ask him to send his permission to Teun Grit (grit@astron.nl) for a LOFAR NIS account to access the LOFAR portal, and to Mike Sipior(sipior@astron.nl) to add your account to DRAGNET.